pzankov/hydroctrl/README.md

 # Software setup

-- Installation and basic setup
+- OS installation and basic setup
   - dd [Raspbian image](https://www.raspberrypi.org/downloads/raspbian/) to SD flash
   - Create file with name `ssh` on boot partition
   - Connect Pi to the ethernet cable and power it on